Do You Believe in Magic (song)

 "Do You Believe in Magic" is a song by the Canadian-American folk-rock band the Lovin' Spoonful.
 Written by John Sebastian, it was issued as the band's debut single in July 1965.
 The single peaked at number nine on the Billboard Hot 100.
 It later served as the title track of the band's debut album, issued that November.
 In 1978, Shaun Cassidy reached the Top 40 with his cover version.

 The Lovin' Spoonful version

 John Sebastian composed "Do You Believe in Magic" in May 1965.
 Sebastian drew inspiration from a teenage girl who attended one of the Lovin' Spoonful's performances at the Night Owl Cafe, a club in the Greenwich Village neighborhood of New York City at which the band were then holding a residency.
 The younger girl stood in contrast to the older beatnik crowd who typically attended folk performances, and Sebastian recalled that "[she was] dancing like we danced – and not like the last generation danced".
 He also remembered: "Zal [Yanovsky] and I just elbowed each other the entire night, because to us, that young girl symbolized the fact that our audience was changing, that maybe they had finally found us."
 Sebastian composed the song the following night, and the rest of the band worked with him at the Hotel Albert to finish its arrangement.

-We were in a rented Cadillac riding in from the Los Angeles airport toward Hollywood ... when we heard "Magic" on the radio for the first time.
-We were all jumping up and down, punching each other and screaming ...
-We had to pull the car over.
-We were hyperventilating with excitement and validation and joy.